SIZE:

 LET’S COOK:

 Delicate and stringy texture.
 Fine, salty taste with hints of hazelnut.
 In addition to the meat, the eggs and gonads are also appreciated.
-The digestive system, which is greenish-gray to orange-yellow in color, is edible, but can accumulate toxins.
+The digestive system, which is greenish grey to orange-yellow, is edible but can accumulate toxins.
 Therefore, it should be eaten with caution.